tomasfejfar/phpunit-phpstorm-meta/README.md

 # PHPUnit PhpStorm meta file

 This package fixes code completion for PhpUnit.
-Currently it only supports `createMock` method for both namespaced and legacy versions of `TestCase`.
+Currently it only supports `createMock` and `getMockForAbstractClass` method for both namespaced and legacy versions of `TestCase`.

 ![Working code completion](codecompletion.png)